hri4wellbeing/hri4wellbeing.github.io/content/6-past_workshop.md

 ---
-title: In 2022
+title: Past Workshop
-nav: Past Edition
+nav: In 2022
 ---